 Fanny Allen Hospital, Hotel Dieu

-In 1879, Mary Fletcher Hospital admitted its first patients and medicine in Vermont leap ahead.
+In 1879, Mary Fletcher Hospital admitted its first patients and medicine in Vermont leapt ahead.
 As hospital care became more attractive to people, the demand increased.
 Bishop Louis DeGoesbriand, Vermont’s first Catholic bishop, thought of health care as a matter of social justice and realized that there was a special need to care for the sick and poor.
 His dream of a Catholic hospital faced the reality of a financially strapped diocese.
-Bishop DeGoesbriand’s predecessor, Bishop Michaud, was able to carry out this vision with a donation of the Dunbar Hotel from Michael Kelly, a former employee of Mary Fletcher, located on the farmstead of Jabez Penniman, Fanny Allen’s Stepfather.
+Bishop DeGoesbriand’s predecessor, Bishop Michaud, was able to carry out this vision with a donation of the Dunbar Hotel from Michael Kelly, a former employee of Mary Fletcher, located on the farmstead of Jabez Penniman, Fanny Allen’s stepfather.